eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/deploy.md

 ### Introduction

-This cookiecutter is set up for optimal use with [conda](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf), for **local dependency managment**.
-The takeaway is this; _for local dependency managment, we rely on conda and nothing else._

-Note that this has nothing to do with **remote dependency managment**.
-This is what you need to take care of when preparing a _release_ of your code which goes via [PyPi](https://pypi.org/) or alternatives.
-We treat that as an independent problem.
-Mixing remote and local dependency managment tends to add complexity instead of removing it.
+For **local dependency managment** (LDM), we rely on [conda](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf).

+This is completely independent from **remote dependency managment** (RDM).
+RDM is managing the dependencies on a user's machine, a user who is trying to run your code.
+For instance, in a python project, you release your piece of code (a "package" in python lingo) through [PyPi](https://pypi.org/).
+In that _pypi-release_, you need to specify what you expect to find on a user's machine to make your code run.

+In conclusion, LDM and RDM are kept completely indepedent.
+Mixing them adds complexity instead of removing it.
+Obviosuly they should be kept mutually consistent; but the way in which we actually manage LDM and RDM operate separately.

 ### Workflow